acuity-sr/bkstg-devops/README.md

 Note that the `github-actions` block is meant to encapsulate which script a particular piece of the workflow run within.
 The dotted lines represent [github-action triggers](https://docs.github.com/en/actions/reference/events-that-trigger-workflows)

+These flows lead us to create 4 different workflow files:
+- `CI.yml`
+- `release-development.yml`
+- `release-production.yml`
+- `CD.yml`

+These files have to be added to our application

 ## Infrastructure Design